 9. Be gentle on yourself.

 Did you vow not to have any dessert then pig out on three slices of pavlova?
 Don’t sweat it.
 Forgive yourself and move on.
 We’re all human, after all.

-How to do it: If you’ve overeaten, don’t do anything unhealthy like skip a meal or only pledge to drink juice for the next three days.
+How to do it: If you’ve overeaten, don’t do anything unhealthy like skip meals or pledge to go on a juice fast in January.
 And whatever you do, don’t just think ‘well now I may as well write off today then I’ll start being healthy again tomorrow’.
 Bingeing is bad; guilt, shame and self-loathing are worse.
 Just drink lots of water, go for a walk, and fill up on lots of salad and vegies at your next meal.
 While this mindset isn’t a license to eat whatever you want whenever you want, realise that it is the holidays, cut yourself some slack, enjoy what you’re eating in the moment and resolve from the very next meal that you’re back on track.

 With the hustle and bustle around Christmas, it’s easy to forget how lucky we all are.
 But this time of year shouldn’t just be about you and your family: it’s a good time to think of others less fortunate and reflect on how you can play your part to help.

-How to do it: Donate to a charity like Red Cross) (even $10 counts), spend a few hours cleaning out your old clothes and donate them to the Good Sammies, or if you’ve still got Christmas shopping to do, consider buying a gift online from Oxfam Unwrapped.
+How to do it: Donate money (even $10 will help) to a charity, clean out your old clothes and donate them, or buying any remaining gifts from Oxfam Unwrapped.
 Their choice of sustainable gifts helps support Oxfam’s work around the world to fight poverty and oppression: just $14 funds a start-up small business, $39 buys a goat and $98 provides water for a school.
 After you choose a gift, you can print or send an e-card to the recipient that explains what your donation is funding.